MaxOhn/PP-Generator/Readme.md

 Here are some other things to consider:

+- .NET must be installed to access the `dotnet` command which is required for pp calculation

+- Your IDE might complain because of your JDK.
+I wrote everything on version 8 (1.8)

 - The file `/util/secrets.java` which contains variables such as discord token, osu api key, twitch client id, file paths, ... is naturally ommitted for this repository.
 Instead, there is a file `/util/secretsButPublic.java` that demonstrates which variables are required so you have to add them yourself.

 - The variable `WITH_DB` in `secrets.java` should stay false until you've setup your own database containing discord-osu links, beatmap info, tracked twitch streams, ...